-ctags parses source code to produce an index file, mapping the names of symbols, like functions, classes, and variables, to the locations where they are defined.
-This index is used by editors like Vim and Emacs to enable feaures like 'go to definition'.
+Ctags parses source code to produce an index file, mapping the names of symbols, like functions, classes, and variables, to the locations where they are defined.
+This index is used by editors like Vim and Emacs to enable features like 'go to definition'.

-Universal Ctags is a fork of the venerable Exuberant Ctags, that adds additional features, including support for more languages.
+Universal Ctags (https://ctags.io/) is an active fork of the venerable Exuberant Ctags (http://ctags.sourceforge.net/, last release 2009), that adds additional features, including support for more languages.

 When installed, this snap provides executable

-Compared to universal-ctags installed using apt, or compiled from source, this snap currently has some limitations, introduced by snap security restrictions:
+Compared to universal-ctags installed using apt, or compiled from source, this snap has some limitations, introduced by snap security restrictions.

 Source files cannot be scanned if they are:

-Config is usually read from the following directories:
+Ctags usually reads config from the following directories:

 ctags.dis not read by default, but the '--options' arg can be used to read from it.